amykv/amvitkus/README.md

 I have a focus on building applications using Kotlin for desktop and mobile applications.

-*   🌍  I'm based in United States
+*   🌍  I'm based in The United States
 *   🖥️  See my portfolio at [this location](http://arasvitkus.com)
 *   ✉️  You can contact me at [amvitkus@gmail.com](mailto:amvitkus@gmail.com)
 *   🧠  I'm learning Kotlin